-Attendance: You are expected to attend all lectures and 'teaching labs'.
-The 'help lab' sessions are voluntary, but you are strongly encouraged to make use of them.
+Attendance: You are expected to attend all lectures and 'Teaching Labs'.
+The 'Help Labs' are voluntary, but you are strongly encouraged to make use of them.
 It is often much easier to explain things in person rather than through email.
 In addition, you can get exactly the help you need, without having to spend lots of time emailing back and forth just to clear up a misunderstanding.